Model-agnostic super-resolution in high dimensions: Introduction

+(Strictly speaking, this is not accurate in the presence of Dirac delta masses which do not admit densities; however, we will freely adopt this viewpoint in the following informal discussion as it captures the relevant intuition.
+See \Cref{sec:prelims} for a more formal treatment.)
+To connect this with the previous discussion, observe that when $D (x)= \sum_{j=1}^k u_j \delta_{t_j}(x)$ as in \eqref{eq:intro-our-signal-model}, we have

-Of course, in such a general setting it is no longer meaningful to speak of recovering the support of $f$.
-Instead, we consider two notions of recovery: one based on the Wasserstein distance, and another that we introduce in this work, called \emph{heavy-hitter recovery}.
-Additionally, while the discussion thus far has centered on the one-dimensional case, the central goal of this paper is to develop a modeling-agnostic theory of super-resolution in \emph{high dimensions}.
-The one-dimensional formulation serves primarily as a warm-up: it highlights the key challenges and ideas, but our main results and techniques apply to the high-dimensional setting, where fundamentally new phenomena arise.
-Before turning to this setting and presenting our results, we briefly survey the most relevant related work.
+Of course, in such a general setting it is no longer meaningful to speak of recovering the support of the distribution $D$.
+Moreover, while the discussion thus far has centered on the one-dimensional case, the aim of this paper is to develop a modeling-agnostic theory of super-resolution in \emph{high dimensions}: namely, recovering distributions over the $d$-dimensional torus $[0,1)^d$ from noisy Fourier measurements.
+(Looking ahead, a central goal in this effort will be to achieve such recovery with a complexity that scales better than exponentially with the dimension $d$.)